sdsc-hpc-training-org/expanse_singularity/Default.md

 > It is designed to execute applications at bare-metal performance
 > while being secure, portable, and 100% reproducible.\"^[1](#footnote1){#ref1}^

-[Back in November 2021](http://apptainer.org/news/community-announcement-20211130), the Singularity project has forked into a commercial offer with a community version from [the Sylabs company](https://sylabs.io/), which kept the Singularity name, and a fully open-source project now named [Apptainer](http://apptainer.org) under the Linux Foundation.
+[Back in November 2021](http://apptainer.org/news/community-announcement-20211130), the Singularity project forked into a commercial offering with a community version from [the Sylabs company](https://sylabs.io/), which kept the Singularity name, and a fully open-source project now named [Apptainer](http://apptainer.org) under the Linux Foundation.

-As of May 2022, Expanse currently offers SingularityPRO from Sylabs, it is possible that in the future it will be supporting both platforms.
+As of May 2022, Expanse currently offers SingularityPRO from Sylabs, and it is possible that in the future it will be supporting both platforms.
 Use `module avail <search string>` on your terminal on Expanse to check the most up-to-date availability.

 Jeff Sale, Trevor Cooper, Manu Shantharam, Andrea Zonca\
 San Diego Supercomputer Center\